-- 1. If a motion of confidence presented by the Prime Minister is refused by a majority of all the members of the Assembly, the Assembly elects another Prime Minister within 15 days.
-In this case, the President appoints the new Prime Minister. - 2.
-When the Assembly does not succeed in electing a new Prime Minister, the President of the Republic dissolves the Assembly. - 3.
-The vote for the motion cannot be done if three days have not passed from the day it was presented. - 1.
-The Prime Minister is entitled to present to the Assembly a motion of confidence for the Council of Ministers.
-If the motion of confidence is voted by less than half of all the members of the Assembly, the Prime Minister, within 48 hours from the voting of the motion, requests the President of the Republic to dissolve the Assembly. - 2.
-The President dissolves the Assembly within 10 days from the receipt of the request.
-A request for a motion of confidence may not be presented while a motion of no confidence is being examined according to article 105. - 3.
-The voting of the motion may not take place unless three days have passed since its submission.
+- 1. The Prime Minister has the right to submit to the Assembly a motion of confidence in the Council of Ministers.
+If the motion of confidence is voted by fewer than half of all the members of the Assembly, within 48 hours from the voting on the motion, the Prime Minister asks the President of the Republic to dissolve the Assembly. - 2.
+The President dissolves the Assembly within 10 days from receipt of the request.
+A request for a motion of confidence may not be submitted during the period when a motion of no confidence according to article 105 is being examined. - 3.
+The motion may not be voted on unless three days have passed from its submission.

-- 1. In cases where a motion of no confidence presented by one-fifth of the members of the Assembly is approved by the majority of all its members, the Assembly elects another Prime Minister within 15 days.
-In this case, the President appoints the new Prime Minister. - 2.
-When the Assembly fails to elect the new Prime Minister, the President of the Republic dissolves the Assembly. - 3.
-The vote for the motion cannot be done if three days have not passed from the day it was presented. - 1.
-One-fifths of the Members of Parliament is entitled to present for voting to the Assembly a motion of no confidence towards the incumbent Prime Minister, by proposing a new Prime Minister. - 2.
-The Assembly may vote a motion of no confidence towards the Prime Minister only by electing a new Prime Minister with the votes of more than half of all the members of the Assembly.

-3. The President of the Republic decrees the dismissal of the incumbent Prime Minister and the appointment of the elected Prime Minister not later than 10 days from the voting of the motion at the Assembly.
+- 1. One fifth of the deputies have the right to submit for voting in the Assembly a motion of no confidence in the Prime Minister in office, proposing a new Prime Minister. - 2.
+The Assembly may vote a motion of no confidence against the Prime Minister only by electing a new Prime Minister with the votes of more than half of all its members. - 3.
+The President of the Republic decrees the discharge of the Prime Minister in office and the appointment of the elected Prime Minister no later than 10 days from the voting on the motion in the Assembly.

-The Prime Minister and the ministers are obligated to stay in office until the appointment of the new Council of Ministers.
+The Prime Minister and the ministers are obligated to stay in office until the formation of the succeeding Council of Ministers.

-- 1. Public employees apply the law and are in the service of the people. - 2.
-Employees in the public administration are selected through competition, except when the law provides otherwise. - 3.
+- 1. Public employees apply the law and are at the service of the people. - 2.
+Employees in the public administration are selected by competition, except when the law provides otherwise. - 3.
 Guarantees of tenure and legal treatment of public employees are regulated by law.